 • Quality of Service (QoS): QoS refers to the ability to prioritize specific types of network traffic, such as Zoom video and audio packets, over other types of traffic.
 Implementing QoS mechanisms can help ensure that Zoom traffic is given priority, reducing the likelihood of performance issues.

-Zoom Troubleshooting Part 2: Identifying & Solving Zoom Issues
+Zoom Troubleshooting Step 2: Identify Zoom Performance and Connection Issues

-Zoom Troubleshooting Part 2: Identifying & Solving Zoom Issues
+Zoom Troubleshooting Step 2: Identify Zoom Performance and Connection Issues

 By leveraging Obkio's monitoring capabilities, you gain real-time visibility into your network's performance, allowing you to detect any anomalies or bottlenecks that may impact your Zoom calls.
 Obkio collects and analyzes data, providing valuable metrics and reports to help you troubleshoot and optimize your network's performance specifically for Zoom.